BrahimAfa/egyScrapper/README.md

   <br>

 ## Description :
-EgyScrapper is an api which filters the important data in the egybest website tou can acces with it all the new movies, series and also get a direct link to watch them. and all that is done
+EgyScrapper is an api that scrapes the important data in egybest website you can access all the new movies, series and also get a direct link to watch them. and all that is done with this api

 ## Installation